coyove/nj/README.md

         set f = "" & a & "2"    # "12"
                                 # this is the de facto tostring() in potatolang
         set g = 7 & 8           # bit and: 0
+        set h = 0 & "1"         # h = 1
+                                # this is the de facto tonumber() in potatolang

-2. Use `this` as an argument name in the function definition and it can be used to simulate member functions:
+2. Using `this` as an argument name in the function definition to simulate member functions:

         set counter = {
             "tick" = 0,